MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_flipmodel_presenthistorytokenflags.md

 This member is reserved and should be set to zero.
 Setting this member to zero is equivalent to setting the remaining 29 bits (0xFFFFFFF8) of the 32-bit <b>Value</b> member to zeros.

-### -field Value

-A 32-bit value that identifies the flip present-history operation.

 #### - ScatterBlt

 This member is reserved for system use and should be set to zero.